bowens8/Recipeo/README.md

 appears underneath, showing exactly how much of each base spice that amount works out to, scaled proportionally.
 Need 2 tbsp of a blend that makes 1⅓ tbsp per batch?
 It'll show you 1.5× everything in the recipe automatically — no manual math.

+## Ingredients bought by count, referenced by weight or volume

+Some ingredients (an onion, an egg, a bell pepper) are naturally bought "each," but recipes sometimes call for them by weight or volume instead ("1 onion" in one recipe, "150 g onion" or "1 cup diced onion" in another).
+Set **Grams per each** on the ingredient (how much one whole item weighs) to bridge "each" to weight — and if you also want volume amounts like cups to combine correctly, set **Grams per cup** too, since weight is what connects the two.
+Without Grams per each, "each"-based ingredients can't convert to weight or volume at all, so a recipe using the wrong unit for one will show up as unconverted on the shopping list even with Grams per cup filled in.

 ## Custom units (e.g. cloves ↔ bulbs)